yhagio/tutorialedge.net/content/typescript/angular/angular-modules-tutorial.md

 import { UserModule, UserComponent } from './users/users.module';
 ~~~

-<div class="note">If we failed to add UserComponent to the list of exports in our UserModule file then we would be unable to import it in our root Module</div>
+> If we failed to add UserComponent to the list of exports in our UserModule file then we would be unable to import it in our root Module

 Once we've done this we can then utilize the <user></user> tags within any component that lies within our root AppModule.